Open bite malocclusion: Vertical pull chin cup

 Hakan Iscan and others used vertical pull chin cup in 17 patients for 9 months where they applied 400g of force on each side.
 Compared to controls, they found that patients included in the experimental group had increased eruption of the mandibular incisors, decrease of the ramal inclination, decrease of the mandibular plane, increase of the overbite, decrease of the gonial angle and increase of the mandibular corpus inclination were found.
 They stated that vertical chin cup maybe effective in treating skeletal open bite patients.
 However, Pedrin et al. used removable plate with palatal crib and combined it with a high-pull chin cup in 30 patients for 12 months and compared it to 30 patients who were followed with no treatment.
 They found that no positive skeletal influence on the vertical facial pattern of patients treated for open bite in the mixed dentition by their stated protocol.
 Another study stated that there is no positive effect of vertical pull chin cup in controlling the vertical facial height and that close of an anterior open bite was mostly done by dentoalveolar changes.

 Permanent dentition

 Correction of open bite in permanent dentition may involve extrusion of the anterior teeth or intrusion of the posterior teeth.
 This decision depends on the incisor show on smiling for a patient.
-If a patient has normal incisor show at rest smile, than molar intrusion may be done in these type of faces.
+If a patient has normal incisor show at rest smile, than molar intrusion may be done in these types of faces.
 Extrusion of anterior teeth in these patients will lead to excessive gummy smile which in some cases is not desirable.
 If a patient does not have a normal incisor show at rest and smile, then anterior extrusion may be done in these patients.